Skip to content

 Press the vinyl into the angle between the skirting and floor with a bolster chisel to make a sharp crease.

-Hold a metal straightedge against the crease and cut carefully along it with a knife held at a slight angle.
+Hold a metal straightedge against the crease and cut carefully along it with a utility knife held at a slight angle.

 For external corners, make a straight cut from the edge of the vinyl down to the floor level and cut away the excess vinyl, leaving 50mm - 100mm turned up at the skirting.